RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 MHRR is sending adoption/foster packet information via email in advance since paper is hard to sanitize.

-While we are always happy to answer questions before and after adoption, we ask that especially during this time to please ask as many questions such as possible beforehand via Zoom meeting or email/text so that we can limit the time spent in person.
+We are always happy to answer questions before, during and after adoption.
 Any foster or adopted pet's emailed packet will include the basic care information as well as specifics such as diet and routine information.

 We stay full, and while we are still having limited adoptions we do not necessarily have spots opening up, since not all fosters are taking in new rabbits (some are just fostering for short periods of time/specific rabbits).

 If there is anything wrong with the rabbit/pet health-wise please let us know.
 Text message or Facebook messenger are the best ways to reach us along with filling out a wait list form.